 The announcement last week concerned me.
 Researching EtO emissions scares me – regardless of how you look at it, EtO is bad, cancer-causing stuff.
 I’m trying to educate the community and myself so we can figure out if our concerns are valid, which means, if we should be angry…and if so, where we should direct this anger.

-It’s my hope that decision makers will step up, assist with this process and be proactive.
+It’s my hope that decision-makers will step up, assist with this process and be proactive.
 Independent testing seems like the obvious path to better understand what is happening in Covington.
 Either way, I will continue to push for answers.
-I won’t be silent or patient when faced with news that known cancer-causing poisons are being released in the air of any town, much less MY TOWN.
+I won’t be silent or patient when faced with the news that known cancer-causing poisons are being released in the air of any town, much less MY TOWN.
 It’s going to be a long road and answers might be hard to get, but there is something else about folks like me from Covington, we don’t back down from a fight.

 I am a lawyer, but I am a father first.
 I will fight to have the air clean for children and my clients and I won’t give up on either.
 If you have any information you can share or if you or a loved one have experienced sickness that you feel could be due to the EtO emissions at the Bard plant, please contact me at 770.988.5252 or Michael@mg4law.com.